al-moreno/MongoDB/Unit 1/Script.md

 - Slide 2 -

-Throughout this MongoDB course, we will cover a range of important objectives.
+Throughout this course, we will cover a range of important objectives.
 We will begin by exploring the fundamental question of "What is MongoDB?"
 This will provide us with a solid understanding of its purpose, features, and how it differs from other database management systems.
 We will then delve into the advantages and use cases of MongoDB, discovering the unique benefits it offers and the various scenarios in which it excels.
 Additionally, we will guide you through the installation and setup process, ensuring that you have a solid foundation to work with MongoDB effectively.
 By accomplishing these objectives, you will gain a comprehensive understanding of MongoDB, its strengths, and how to set it up for successful implementation in your projects.

 - Slide 3 -